top of page

 acidity, and it’s perfectly sized for a classic tomato sandwich.
 Of the 40 varieties

-and perfect texture.
+and best texture.

 Green Brussels SproutsWith plenty of sun and well-drained soil,

-Brussels sprouts prefer cooler temperatures, so plant them in spring for a fall
+brussels sprouts prefer cooler temperatures, so plant them in spring for a fall

 harvest.
 Frost can work its magic by converting some of their starches into